udhos/gitcheat/README.md

     git config --global user.email udhos
     git config -l

+## Clone

+    git clone

+"by default, the git clone command automatically sets up your local master branch to track the remote master branch (or whatever the default branch is called) on the server you cloned from.
+Running git pull generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on."

 ## Index / Staging Area

 "Staged means that you have marked a modified file in its current version to go into your next commit snapshot."